tal-diamant/pixi.js-learning-doc/readme.md

 graphics.beginFill(0x00ff00);
 graphics.drawRect(375,275,50,50);
 ```
-You could also use this method Inside a ticker callback to create an animation but the pixi docs warn about performance that could arise from that.
-Instead, for shapes that need to be changed every frame, they recommend using the `PIXI.Mesh` class which requires some WebGL knowledge.
+You could also use this method Inside a ticker callback to create an animation but the pixi docs warn about performance issues that could arise from that.
+Instead, for shapes that need to be changed every frame, they recommend using the `PIXI.Mesh` class which requires some WebGL knowledge (this will be covered later).

 #### Graphics performance
 The pixi docs advise you to not put too many shapes in one `Graphics` instance as it can hinder performance.
 Instead, they suggest that you create more `Graphics` instances and spread your shapes between them.\